AmasaDelano/dungeon-land/markdown/06_03_Druid.md

 When you call upon the spirits to change your shape, roll+WIS. ✴On a 10+ hold 3. ✴On a 7–9 hold 2. ✴On a 6- hold 1 in addition to whatever the GM says.

-You may take on the physical form of any species whose essence you have studied or who lives in your land: you and your possessions meld into a perfect copy of the species’ form, tell us what it looks like and how long it takes.
+You may take on the physical form of any species whose essence you have studied or who lives in your land: you and your possessions meld into a perfect copy of the species' form, tell us what it looks like and how long it takes.
 You have any innate abilities and weaknesses of the form: claws, wings, gills, breathing water instead of air.
 You still use your normal stats but some moves may be harder to trigger—a housecat will find it hard to do battle with an ogre.

 When you take on a new form, the GM will also tell you one or more actions associated with your new form (for example, something useful, something obvious, and something unusual).
 Spend 1 hold to take that action, no roll needed.

-Once you’re out of hold, you return to your natural form, the GM will say when.
+Once you're out of hold, you return to your natural form, the GM will say when.
 At any time you choose, you may spend all your hold and revert to your natural form.

 ### Studied Essence